Abhi-222/Saanatak-documents/SPRINT-00-DOC-01-README.md

 # 3. What is React JS

-React JS is a component-based JavaScript library used to build user interfaces.
-Instead of manipulating the browser's DOM directly, React uses a **Virtual DOM** to track changes and update only the parts of the actual DOM that have changed, improving performance.
+ReactJS is a JavaScript library for building user interfaces out of reusable components.
+It's especially known for making single-page applications (SPAs) fast and efficient by updating only the parts of the page that change.

-Applications built with React are structured as a tree of components — small, independent, and reusable pieces of UI (buttons, forms, cards, etc.) that manage their own logic and rendering, and can be composed together to build complex interfaces.

 ---